Periodic Signal Processing

-This Project aims to successfully compress the extensive libraries of musical instrument sounds that are contained in desktop music notation software suites to a size that is adequate for mobile devices with often less than 2 gigabytes of available space across the whole phone.
+This Project aims to successfully compress the extensive libraries of periodic sounds and tones that are contained in desktop music notation software suites to a size that is adequate for mobile devices with often less than 2 gigabytes of available space across the whole phone.
 This is accomplished through a mathematical approximation of the original files by means of a representative function.

 Solutions to the wave equation with string like boundary conditions gives solutions in the form of a series of descrete functions.
 Due to this, The fourier spectra of the input signal can be well modeled as a fourier series with time dependent amplitudes.